-Some quizzes or tests scores may show the correct answer and some may not, in order to prevent academic dishonesty or plagiarism.
+Some quizzes or tests scores may show the wrong/correct answers to each question and some may not, in order to prevent academic dishonesty.
 Students are welcome to contact the instructor to discuss and review their tests with the instructor and receive more feedback.